browserengineering/book/book/animations.md

 [^not-advisable]: Because layout-inducing animations can't easily make use of compositing, they're usually not a good idea on the web.
-Not only are they slower, but because they cause page elements to move around, often in sudden jumps, meaning they don't create that illusion of continuous movement.
+Not only are they slower, but they cause page elements to move around, often in sudden jumps, meaning they don't create that illusion of continuous movement.
 An exception is a layout-inducing animation when resizing a browser window via a mouse gesture; in this case it's very useful for the user to see the new layout